open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

 }
 ```

-### Up Down Sum Observer
+### UpDownSumObserver

-Choose this kind of metric when sum is important;
+Choose this kind of metric when sum is important.
-Callback can return either nothing or promise to support async operation
+The callback can return either nothing or promise to support async operation.

 ```js
 const { MeterProvider } = require('@opentelemetry/metrics');